gm-stack/radioconsole/README.md

 Showing the server name is on by default if there is more than one service, otherwise off.
 This can be overridden.

+If `tail_from_start` is False (default), it will tail back `lookback` lines.
-For all services running, the start time of that service will be determined.
-All logs will be tailed from the earliest started currently running service.
-If no services are running, it will load the most recent 100 lines by default, but this is configurable.
+If it is True, it will tail since the earliest started running service started.
+If none of the specified services are running, it will load the most recent `lookback` lines.

+Note that although you can't (yet) scroll up, you may want more `lookback` lines because this is the number of lines fetched from SystemD prior to any filtering being applied via `filter_lines`.
+If all 100 of the retrieved lines are blank, you will see nothing.

 The command buttons and configuration function identically to the [log_viewer](#log-viewer).